LogtalkDotOrg/logtalk3/manuals/_sources/libraries/union_find.rst.txt

 - Union by rank: Union predicates always attach the shorter tree to the root of the taller tree.
-Thus, the resulting tree is no taller than the originals unless they were of equal height, in which case the resulting tree is taller by one node.
+Thus, the resulting tree is no taller than the original unless they were of equal height, in which case the resulting tree is taller by one node.

 For a general and extended discussion on this data structure, see e.g.